lynettewolf/Kistners-Flowers/README.md

+This website mockup was created as part of the course curriculum for CIS 526 at Kansas State University.

 ### Assignment Description
 For this assignment, imagine you are working for a web development studio.
 Your company has been approached about crafting a new website for the local business, Kistner's Flowers.
 Their [current website](https://www.kistnersflowers.com/) is not meeting their needs, and they would like to explore more options.
 Your boss wants you to create a mockup that embraces the customer's primary concerns:
 * Clearly conveys the identity of Kistner’s flowers through branding and design elements